thymedev/thymedev.github.io/src/coffee/kyarutail/README.md

 ![kyarutail.jpg](./kyarutail.jpg)

-This Kyarutail cog is a bot for converting text you type into emote letters from Kyaru's tail.
+This Kyarutail cog is a Discord bot for converting text you type into emote letters from Kyaru's tail.

 Kyaru, also known as Karyl in the English version, is a character from Priconne (Princess Connect!
 Re:Dive).